Manichaeism: Iran

 Manichaeans in Iran tried to assimilate their religion along with Islam in the Muslim caliphates.
 Relatively little is known about the religion during the first century of Islamic rule.
 During the early caliphates, Manichaeism attracted many followers.
 It had a significant appeal among Muslim society, especially among the elites.
-A part of Manichaeism that specifically appealed to the Sasanians was the Manichaean gods' names.
-The names Mani had assigned to the gods of his religion show identification with those of the Zoroastrian pantheon, even though some divine beings he incorporates are non-Iranian.
+A part of Manichaeism that specifically appealed to the Sasanians was the names of the Manichaean gods.
+The names Mani assigned to the gods of his religion show identification with those of the Zoroastrian pantheon, even though some of the divine beings he incorporated are non-Iranian.
 For example, Jesus, Adam, and Eve were named Xradesahr, Gehmurd, and Murdiyanag.
 Because of these familiar names, Manichaeism did not feel completely foreign to the Zoroastrians.
 Due to the appeal of its teachings, many Sasanians adopted the ideas of its theology and some even became dualists.

-Not only were the citizens of the Sasanian Empire intrigued by Manichaeism, but so was the ruler at the time of its introduction, Sabuhr l.
-As the Denkard reports, Sabuhr, the first King of Kings, was very well-known for gaining and seeking knowledge of any kind.
-Because of this, Mani knew that Sabuhr would lend an ear to his teachings and accept him.
-Mani had explicitly stated while introducing his teachings to Sabuhr, that his religion should be seen as a reform of Zarathustra's ancient teachings.
-This was of great fascination to the king, for it perfectly fit Sabuhr's dream of creating a large empire that incorporated all people and their different creeds.
+Not only were the citizens of the Sasanian Empire intrigued by Manichaeism, but so was the ruler at the time of its introduction, Shapur I. As the Denkard reports, Shapur, the first King of Kings, was very well-known for gaining and seeking knowledge of any kind.
+Because of this, Mani knew that Shapur would lend an ear to his teachings and accept him.
+Mani had explicitly stated while introducing his teachings to Shapur, that his religion should be seen as a reform of Zoroaster's teachings.
+This was of great fascination to the king, for it perfectly fit Shapur's dream of creating a large empire that incorporated all people and their different creeds.
 Thus, Manichaeism became widespread and flourished throughout the Sasanian Empire for thirty years.
 An apologia for Manichaeism ascribed to ibn al-Muqaffa' defended its phantasmagorical cosmogony and attacked the fideism of Islam and other monotheistic religions.
 The Manichaeans had sufficient structure to have a head of their community.

-Tolerance toward Manichaeism decreased after the death of Sabuhr I. His son, Ohrmazd, who became king, still allowed for Manichaeism in the empire, but he also greatly trusted the Zoroastrian priest, Kirdir.
-After Ohrmazd's short reign, his oldest brother, Wahram I, became king.
-Wahram I held Kirdir in high esteem, and he also had many different religious ideals than Ohrmazd and his father, Sabuhr I. Due to the influence of Kirdir, Zoroastrianism was strengthened throughout the empire, which in turn caused Manichaeism to be diminished.
-Wahram sentenced Mani to prison, and he died there.
+Tolerance toward Manichaeism decreased after the death of Shapur I. His son, Hormizd I, who became king, still allowed for Manichaeism in the empire, but he also greatly trusted the Zoroastrian priest, Kartir.
+After Hormizd's short reign, his oldest brother, Bahram I, became king.
+Bahram I held Kartir in high esteem, and he also had many religious ideals different from those of Hormizd and his father, Shapur I. Due to Kartir's influence, Zoroastrianism was strengthened throughout the empire, which in turn diminished Manichaeism.
+Bahram sentenced Mani to prison, and he died there.